johanmz/FMBerry/README.md

 __I am getting compile errors.__

 Did you install all dependencies?
-(All lines with apt-get)
+(All lines with apt-get).
+And did you read step 5?

 __The transmission dies after a couple of minutes.__